 National pension (kansaneläke) is a basic minimum pension.
 The national pension is paid as disability pension (at the age of 16-64 years), as unemployment pension and as old-age pension (from the age of 65 years or from the age of 63 years if anticipated old-age pensioner).
 The age limit for the old-age pension is 65 years which is different from the contributory earnings-related pension where the retirement age is flexible between 63-68 years.
-For persons born after 1965, the retirement age will be linked to life expectancy.
 The national pension is means-tested against person's contributory pension income.
 Pensioner's other income or wealth does not affect the national pension, neither does spouse's income or wealth.
 The amount of the national pension is different for single persons and couples who may be married or co-habiting.
 If a person has lived abroad long enough, the national pension is reduced in relation to the time lived abroad.
 The national pension is subject to tax.